 CHAPTER TWO : EMERGING AND REEMERGING HUMAN INFECTIONS

-1-Concept :
+1-Concept;

-New emerging and re-emerging infectious diseases outbreaks have contained to cause much human suffering and loss of life worldwide [1].
+New emerging and re-emerging infectious diseases outbreaks have continued to cause much human suffering and loss of life worldwide [1].
 Infectious diseases outbreaks had significant impact on shaping the societies and cultures though out human history .
 Major epidemics of infectious diseases have afflicted humanity over centuries by determining the outcomes of the wars, extinguishing empires , and wiping out entire populations.
-Public heath attention had shifted from acute to chronic infections in 1960s & 1970s because of the emergence of antibiotics and vaccines, the belief in infectious diseases has been defeated was wide spread.
-The subsequent epidemics and pandemics re-mined health professions the threat of infectious diseases continued to pose human health.
+Public heath attention had shifted from acute to chronic infections in 1960s & 1970s because of the emergence of antibiotics and vaccines, the belief that infectious diseases has been defeated was wide spread.
+The subsequent epidemics and pandemics reminded health professions the threat that infectious diseases continued to pose to human health.
 Hence emerging and re-emerging infectious diseases hold remarkable holding in medical practice [2].

 2-Emerging Infectious Diseases [EIDs];

-EIDs are infectious diseases that have not occurred in humans before , or have in the past but were only recently recognized as distinct diseases caused by infectious agents [2].
-EIDs can also be defined as the infectious diseases whose incidence in human has increased within the past decades or threatens to increase in future [3].
+EIDs are infectious diseases that have not occurred in humans before , or have been in the past but were only recently recognized as distinct diseases caused by infectious agents [2].
+EIDs can also be defined as the infectious diseases whose incidence in human have increased within the past decades or threatens to increase in future [3].

 3-Re-emerging Infectious Diseases [REIDs];

-REIDs are infectious diseases that constitute significant health problems in particular geographic area or globally during a previous time period, then defined greatly , but are now again becoming health problems of major importance [2].Or ,the re-appearance of a previously known infection after disappearance or decline in incidence [3].
+REIDs are infectious diseases that constitute significant health problems in particular geographic area or globally during a previous time period, then defined greatly , but are now again becoming health problems of major importance [2] or the re-appearance of a previously known infection after disappearance or decline in incidence [3].

 4- Nature of EIDs and REIDs ;

-Most of the EIDs and REIDs have a zoonotic origin in which the disease has emerged in an animal and crossed the species barrier to infect human.
-They are transmitted from wild and domestic animals to humans through direct contact , droplets , water , food , vectors or vomits but not all EIDs and ERIDs are zoonoses , multidrug resistant infections are EIDs and REIDs.
+Most of the EIDs and REIDs have a zoonotic origin in which the disease has emerged in an animal and crossed the species barrier to infect humans.
+They are transmitted from wild and domestic animals to humans through direct contact , droplets , water , food , vectors or vomits but not all EIDs and REIDs are zoonoses , multidrug resistant infections are EIDs and REIDs.
 These infections must have found vulnerable populations, have the ability to spread from human to human and cause disease [2].

 5-Factors Enhancing Evolution of EID and REIDs;

-Many factors participate the occurrence and transmission of these IDs in suitable ecologic niches, reach and adopt to vulnerable hosts and spread more easy among their hosts.
-Such factors include the followings ; I – expanding human populations ii- population ageing iii – urbanization , iv – globalization , v- climate change vi –poverty vii- social inequality viii- co-infection ix – migration , x - wild life trade , xi – consumption , xii – industrial wild life production and xiii – MDR evolution in human and life stock [ 2].
+Many factors facilitate the occurrence and transmission of these IDs in suitable ecologic niches, reach and adopt to vulnerable hosts and spread more easily among their hosts.
+Such factors include the followings ; I – expanding human populations ii- population ageing iii – urbanization , iv – globalization , v- climate change vi –poverty vii- social inequality viii- co-infection ix – migration , x - wild life trade , xi – consumption , xii – industrial wild life production and xiii – MDR evolution in humans and life stock [ 2].

 6- Impact Assessment:

-EIDs and REMIDs can be assessed through the application of many different parameters such as ; I – Global mortality and morbidity ii – economic burden iii-social implications iv-geographical implications.
+EIDs and REIDs can be assessed through the application of many different parameters such as ; I – Global mortality and morbidity ii – economic burden iii-social implications iv-geographical implications.
 Such impact assessment should be performed under global multifunctional approach using a one health perspectives which integrate different scientific disciplines and sectors [2,4].

 7- Assessment Tools